-How to Recover From a Big Gambling Loss
+How to Recover From a Big Gambling Loss: Our Top Tips

-It’s important to separate yourself from gambling as quickly as possible after a big gambling loss.
-Do anything that isn’t gambling related.
+It’s important to separate yourself from gambling as quickly as possible when trying to get over a big gambling loss.
+Do anything that isn’t gamblin- related to help with distracting your mind.

 Do you like taking walks?
 This is a good one to get some fresh air and remove yourself from the online casino or sportsbook.
 The worst thing you could do is sit there looking at your computer or phone.

-This is an additional method to separate yourself from gambling.
+This is an additional method for how to recover from a big gambling loss and to separate yourself from betting.
 A lot of us have gambling apps on our phones for convenient access.

-Having a casino in your pocket can be a blessing and a curse.
-Following a big gambling loss, it is a good time to ditch gambling apps.
+Having a casino or a sportsbook in your pocket can be a blessing and a curse.
+Following a big gambling loss, it is a good time to ditch betting or casino apps for a while.

 It’s too easy to fire up the gambling app and hit the deposit button.
 Many people are tempted to try and recoup their losses by chasing.
 There couldn’t be anything worse than going into chase mode.